alokshandilya/data-warehouse-notes/01-data_warehouse_basics/README.md

    - answer questions like _"What's the best category?"_, _"How many sales compared to last year?"_, _"What can be improved?"_, etc.
    - in short, _evaluate performance and make decisions, how to turn the wheel better_

-> :ghost: Lack of Data Warehouse in a company can create questions like:
+> _Lack of Data Warehouse_ :ghost: in a company can lead to statements like:
 >
 > - _Yes, we have a lot of data, but we don't use it._
 > - _Our data is very complicated and difficult to analyze._